p4-team/ctf/2018-06-23-google-ctf/web_catchat/README.md

 If we use `/report` command admin comes to the chat, and leaves after a moment.
 If any of the users meanwhile says `dog`, this user will get banned.
-Ban is only client-side, managed by a cookie, so we can un-ban the user by simply removing the cookie.
+Ban is implemented only client-side, managed by a cookie, so we can un-ban our user simply by removing the cookie.

 From the sources the first important part is the location of the flag, visible in the source code of the server code for handling `/secret` command: